-- Right-click again on the same video, and this time you shall get the Firefox context menu.
+- Right-click again on the same video, and you will get the Firefox context menu this time.

 - Select the Picture-in-Picture option from the context menu.

 The Firefox Picture-in-Picture mini-player has all the control that you need.
-If you click on the mini-player icon then it will exit the PiP mode and shall take you back to the default viewing screen.
+If you click on the mini-player icon, it will exit the PiP mode and take you back to the default viewing screen.
 We also have the option to Play and Pause the video on the bottom right.

-On the other hand, if you wish to close the video, then just click on theicon situated at the top right.
+On the other hand, if you wish to close the video, click on theicon at the top right.